Importing data into RunningMate

 Some users may want to add data lists to RunningMate which did not originate from the tool.
 These may include:

 • Primary voters - who voted in which primary?
-These lists are often available months sooner when requested from the county itself, rather than from the state or party data.
+These lists are often available months sooner when requested from the county or local elections department itself, than it is from the state or party data.

 • Lists of volunteers or donors